Adonis-Dulaurent/XML_TEI_Final_Assignement/Readme.md

 # Archives of the Secretariat of the French Communist Party

-Welcome to this repository, whose purpose is to highlight and preserve the archives of the Secretariat of the French Communist Party.
-For this project, we will focus on the oldest reports (dating from September 1944).
-These documents are encoded in **XML** and follow **TEI** standards.
+Welcome to this repository, dedicated to preserving and showcasing the archives of the Secretariat of the French Communist Party (PCF).
+This project focuses on the earliest reports, dating back to September 1944.
+These documents are encoded in **XML** following the **TEI (Text Encoding Initiative)** standards.

-## Historical Context:
+## Historical Context

-The French Communist Party (PCF) was the most influential political party in France following World War II.
-In 1943, the PC-SFIC (French Section of the Communist International) dissolved and took on the name PCF.
-At this time, the party became rooted in the working class, rural areas, and intellectual circles, allowing it to capture 26.2% of the vote and secure 159 seats in the 1945 elections.
-These documents from the Secretariat do not reveal the party’s political decisions but rather show how it organized itself in the lead-up to the elections.
+The French Communist Party (PCF) emerged as the most influential political force in France following World War II.
+In 1943, the French Section of the Communist International (PC-SFIC) dissolved, rebranding itself as the PCF.
+During this period, the party solidified its roots among the working class, rural populations, and intellectuals, ultimately securing 26.2% of the vote and 159 parliamentary seats in the 1945 elections.

+The documents from the Secretariat do not detail the party's political decisions but instead illustrate how the organization structured itself in preparation for these pivotal elections.

-## Presentation of the Sources:
+## Presentation of the Sources

-The documents consist of three meeting reports from the French Communist Party:
+The collection consists of three meeting reports from the French Communist Party:

-   .
-Doc 1: September 4, 1944
+- **Doc 1**: September 4, 1944
-   .
-Doc 2: September 11, 1944
+- **Doc 2**: September 11, 1944
-   .
-Doc 3: September 18, 1944
+- **Doc 3**: September 18, 1944

-These documents are preserved in the departmental archives of Seine-Saint-Denis (54 Avenue du Président-Salvador-Allende, 93000 Bobigny, France).
+These documents are preserved in the departmental archives of Seine-Saint-Denis:
+**54 Avenue du Président-Salvador-Allende, 93000 Bobigny, France.**

-Each document is two or three typed pages detailing decisions and assignments, along with the names of agents.
+Each report spans two to three typed pages, detailing decisions, assignments, and the names of key agents involved.

-## Project Objectives:
+## Project Objectives

+The project aims to achieve the following goals:

-  . **Accessibility**: By digitizing and encoding these texts, we aim to make them accessible to the general public.
+1. **Accessibility**: By digitizing and encoding these texts, the project seeks to make them widely accessible to the general public.

-  .  **Support for Historians** : Through encoding, particularly of agent names and locations, we hope to assist historians researching the political and social history of France after World War II.
+2. **Support for Historians**: Encoding names of agents, locations, and other details provides valuable tools for historians researching France's political and social landscape post-World War II.

-  . **Open Source**: All XML files are published under an open license to encourage research and scientific use.
+3. **Open Source**: All XML files are published under an open license to encourage further research and scholarly use.

-## Repository Structure:
+## Repository Structure

+The repository is organized as follows:

-- `~/ReunionPcfEncoding/`: This directory contains the XML tei files, a ODD files and a guide lines in HTML.
+- `~/ReunionPcfEncoding/`: Contains XML TEI files, an ODD file, and accompanying guidelines in HTML format.

-- `~/Sources/`: Contains the meeting reports in PDF format.
+- `~/Sources/`: Includes PDF copies of the original meeting reports.

-- `~/Transcription/`: Offers transcriptions in `.txt` format of the various sources, prepared by us.
+- `~/Transcription/`: Features `.txt` transcriptions of the documents, prepared by the project team.